How to grow giant Achatina at home. How to care for snails at home

 • Calcium products - cottage cheese, eggs, bone meal, fish scales.

 Their diet is similar to the menu of any type of shellfish.
-Also be guided by the preferences of pets, try different products, except for those on the prohibited list above.
+Also, be guided by the preferences of your pets, try different products, except those on the prohibited list above.

-What to do if the snail's shell is broken?
+What to do if a snail's shell breaks?

 This is one of the common problems that breeders face - cracks or chips in the shell.
-They usually appear when the gastropod falls from the lid of the aquarium or the owner drops it on the floor.
-But you can deal with it, the shell is treated, unless of course it has fallen off completely, in which case the animal may die.
+They usually appear when a gastropod falls from the lid of the aquarium or the owner drops it on the floor.
+But it can be dealt with, the shell can be treated, unless of course it has completely fallen off, in which case the animal may die.

 So, proceed as follows: